‘Destiny 2’ Poster Leaks Point To Release Date And Beta

 The first alleged material related to Destiny 2 leaked out Thursday morning, giving fans a taste of the upcoming promotional campaign for the PlayStation 4 and Xbox One shooter.
 Additionally, the leak appears to confirm both the release date and a multi-stage beta test.

-The Italian text roughly translates to “join beta in advance”.
+The Italian text roughly translates to “join beta in advance.”
 Aside from confirming the beta, this appears to indicate the Destiny 2 beta will be run in multiple phases with those that pre-order the game gaining early access.

 There also appears to be some additional text at the top right of the second poster.
 It’s difficult to read, but appears to call out PlayStation exclusive content.
 If so, the deal between Activision and Sony for exclusive Destiny 2 content is still on.